tgdevjs/react-todo-3-firebase/readme.md

 ### react-todo-2
-react todo app with redux
+react todo app with redux and tests with karma.

 On heroku:
 https://arcane-sands-39548.herokuapp.com